Your Aviation ID Australia Pty Ltd Renewal Team are required, by regulation,

 If you are under 14 years of age, your parent or legal guardian will be required to provide written consent to your issuing body for the background check to be undertaken.

 What happens after my background check is complete?

 AusCheck will use the results of these checks to advise your issuing body or the Department’s Aviation and Maritime Security Division (AMS) whether you:

 If you have applied for an ASIC and have a qualified criminal history, your issuing body has discretion about whether to issue you an ASIC on the basis of your criminal record.
 AusCheck will provide your issuing body with the details of your convictions for aviation security relevant offences to assist them when making this decision.

 If you have applied for an ASIC and have an adverse criminal history your Issuing Body must not issue you an ASIC.

 If you have applied for an MSIC and have a disqualified criminal history your Issuing Body must not issue you an MSIC.

 If you have applied for an ASIC or an MSIC and you have an adverse security assessment, your Issuing Body must not issue you an ASIC or MSIC.

-If you have applied for an ASIC or MSIC and you do not hold a visa entitling you to work in Australia, your Issuing Body must not issue you an ASIC or MSIC.
+If you have applied for an ASIC or MSIC and you do not hold a visa entitling you to work (MSIC) or to be (ASIC) in Australia, your issuing body must not issue you an ASIC or MSIC.

 Four-year MSIC – Two-year check